Create campaigns with striking and responsive designs.

 This solution offers us several advantages: in addition to the physical separation of data for each customer (which ensures strong data isolation), it allows us to have a very high level of flexibility both in terms of encryption and data recovery.

 In the absence of permission, personal data (including email addresses and phone numbers) will be hidden, without this preventing the use of the platform’s main features.
-This choice is based on the principle of “minimum privilege” which, in addition to being a good practice in terms of security, can help customers maintain the same level of security defined for their organization, allowing each user to only access the minimum amount of data actually needed to properly carry out their task.
+This choice is based on the principle of “minimum privilege” which, in addition to being a good practice in terms of security, can help customers maintain the same level of security defined for their organization, allowing each user to only “Sensitive personal data management” page of our User Guide.

 In this context, access rights to key functionalities (contact visibility, statistics, import, export, creation and sending of campaigns) are configurable in a specific way for each user.